Maerih/Discord-Bot/README.md

 # Discord-Bot
-Own discord bot can be customized to any needs of any Discord Sserver
+#### Own discord bot can be customized to any needs of any Discord Server

 - On your terminal clone repo 'git clone'